ecs-org/ecs-appliance/README.md

 on your local machine:

-+ if cloning from a private repository, copy the repository readonly ssh key to the target vm, the saltstack part will correct permissions later
+if cloning from a private repository, copy the repository readonly ssh key to the target vm, the saltstack part will correct permissions later.

 ```
 ssh root@target.vm.ip '/bin/bash -c "mkdir -p /app/.ssh"'
 scp id_ed25519 root@target.vm.ip:/app/.ssh/id_ed25519